bazad/ida_kernelcache/README.md

 The `ida_kernelcache_reload.py` script is identical to `ida_kernelcache.py`, except it forces the `ida_kernelcache` module and all submodules to be reloaded.
 It is mostly useful for development.

+The `scripts` directory contains scripts that use ida_kernelcache to perform some sort of analysis.
+These scripts are too specific to be part of the main ida_kernelcache module, but they are useful when reverse engineering the kernelcache.
+They include:

+* **find_virtual_method_overrides.py**:
+A script to find descendants of a class that override a virtual method containing the specified string.
+Matching overrides are printed to the console.

 ## A note on generalizing

 Some of this functionality likely applies more broadly than just to Apple kernelcaches (for